Best sports cars 2021

-In its rawest form, a sports car can be incredibly focused but also borderline uncomfortable, yet the very best manage to be accessible and amenable while still offering the purity of driver involvement and layers of character that underpin the thrill of driving.
-And it’s this type that we’re focusing on here as we pick our 10 favourite sports cars currently on sale.
-We think you’ll agree, right now is something of a golden age for the class.
+In its rawest form a sports car can be incredibly focused yet also comfortable, the best manage to be accessible and amenable while still offering the purity of driver involvement and character that underpin the thrill of driving.
+Here, we pick our 10 favourite sports cars currently on sale, but let us know if you agree with our choices.

 The Alpine A110 was an outstanding first effort from the revived marque to say the least, receiving almost full marks in our review and coming just a few points short of the top spot in 2018's eCoty.
 Sitting in-line with the likes of Porsche’s class-leading Cayman, but with added agility thanks to a lower kerb weight, it’s a rather accomplished machine.

 Though the standard car would have sufficed, Alpine decided to add an S-variant to the lineup, extracting an additional 39bhp from its 1.8-litre turbo 4-pot power plant, lining the interior with a little more Alcantara and tweaking the setup for a better overall driving experience.
 There’s still no manual option, but that won’t deter us...